 So, if your product costs $10 to make, you sell it to a retailer for $20, and a consumer pays $30 to buy it from a retailers, your profit is the $10 / $20 the retailer pays you.
 50% margin.

-The $10 the retailer makes is not part of your business, so it is ignored by the accountants.
+The $10 the retailer makes isn’t part of your business, so it’s ignored by accountants.
 This is a basic principle in traditional profit and loss accounts.